flomesh-io/osm-edge-docs/content/en/docs/guides/troubleshooting/grafana.md

     If the Pod is not showing as Running or its containers ready, use `kubectl describe` to look for other potential issues:

     ```console
-    $ # Assuming OSM is installed in the osm-system namespace:
+    $ # Assuming osm-edge is installed in the osm-system namespace:
     $ kubectl describe pods -n osm-system -l app=osm-grafana
     ```